Yacob AkliluFormer Senior Researcher

-An Agricultural Economist who currently works in Livestock Marketing Systems and Livelihood-based Emergency interventions in Africa, Yacob has worked extensively throughout the Horn and in Southern Africa countries.
+An Agricultural Economist who worked on Livestock Marketing Systems and Livelihood-based Emergency interventions in Africa while with the center.

-His “Lessons Learnt” documents have led to wide-scale adaptations of the pilot projects by other agencies and have contributed to policy changes particularly in Kenya and Ethiopia.
-Aklilu consults for NGOs, Governments and donors on a range of pastoral issues that include assessments, analysis or program design in the Horn.
+Yacob consults for NGOs, governments and donors on a range of pastoral issues that include assessments, analysis or program design in the Horn.
 Prior to joining Tufts, he worked with UNICEF, the UN, FINNIDA and NGOs in Mozambique, Zambia and Iraq.

 This report explores what has happened to the livestock trade in the greater Darfur region during nine years of conflict, since 2003.
 Livestock is one of Darfur’s main economic assets…Read More